BJP 'using' CAA with eye on Gujarat polls: Mamata | Politics

 The promise of implementing the controversial CAA had been a major poll plank of the BJP in the 2019 Lok Sabha and the 2021 assembly polls.

-''The BJP's plan is to use the CAA to grant citizenship to its supporters from other states and make them residents of West Bengal.
-They will then snatch away the rights of the permanent citizens residing here thus depriving you of various welfare schemes of the state government such as Lakhsmir Bhandar,'' she said.
+''The BJP plans to use the CAA to grant citizenship to its supporters from other states and make them residents of West Bengal.
+They will then snatch away the rights of the permanent citizens residing here, thus depriving you of various welfare schemes of the state government such as Lakshmir Bhandar,'' she said.

 The chief minister said the state government has already distributed freehold land title deeds to refugee colonies in the state, thus regularising those.